chweintr/Groundfinder/README.md

 - **Railway:** Point the service at the repository root; Railway detects the Dockerfile automatically.
 No extra configuration is required beyond setting the service port (`$PORT` is handled by the container).

 ## Constraints & Deviations
-- Temperature categories follow the spec’d warm/cool/neutral splits, but the warm split and neutral chroma slider are not yet exposed in the UI.
-The backend supports customisation and the UI can be extended with additional controls.
 - The ground-inside-forms mask uses Canny edges plus morphological fills; it provides solid results on structured images but may need tuning for extremely noisy inputs.

 ## Acceptance Checklist